What is a Complaint?

 Making a Complaint

 Customers can make a complaint in person, in writing, by telephone or by email.
+Complaints can also be made by completing a complaints form.
+A copy of the Complaints Handling Procedure and complaints form can be downloaded here.

 The Association’s complaints procedure has two stages.
 How your complaint is investigated depends on the nature and complexity of your complaint.